-Though my own Christian background was denominationally diverse (born Methodist, family later joined non-denominational Baptist style church, then I chose to attend a calvinist Presbyterian-PCA for a few years before joining the Lutheran-LCMS church in college), there was one thing that didn’t change: I hated the Catholic Church as I understood it.
+Though my own Christian background was denominationally diverse (born Methodist, family later joined non-denominational Baptist style church, then I chose to attend a calvinist Presbyterian-PCA for a few years before joining the Lutheran-LCMS church halfway through college), there was one thing that didn’t change: I hated the Catholic Church as I understood it.
 I believed the Catholic Church was the prophetic ‘Whore of Babylon’ of Revelation that preached a false gospel, followed an ‘Antichrist pope’, was too ritualistic, too superstitious, too legalistic, and revered a ‘tradition of men’ that the Bible condemned.
 In researching the various claims of Catholicism to try to expose it to friends and acquaintances as a Satanic distortion of the true gospel, I found myself surprisingly exposed to the beauty, consistency, and truth of Catholicism as found within the Bible, the writings of the earliest Christians, the spirituality of the saints across the ages, and the official Catechism of the Catholic Church.
 I tried to convert others, but was myself converted (thanks be to God!)…

 Yes, a lot has changed in the Church’s 2,000 year lifespan, but I began to realize that almost all of these changes are like the organic growth and development that all living things experience without losing their essential identity, and many changes have been matters of ‘discipline’, not ‘doctrine,’ which is an important theological distinction.
-The most influential factor for me was definitely the testimony of the earliest Christian leaders known as the ‘Early Church Fathers,’ who often gave their lives for the sake of preserving the one faith, and held beliefs regarding eccliesiology (the Church), sacred Scripture/ holy Tradition, the sacraments, and soteriology (salvation), that I found to be astoundingly consistent with Catholicism and contraditory with Evangelicalism/Protestantism.
+The most influential factor for me was definitely the testimony of the earliest Christian leaders known as the ‘Early Church Fathers,’ who often gave their lives for the sake of preserving the one faith, and held beliefs regarding eccliesiology (the Church), sacred Scripture/ holy Tradition, the sacraments, and soteriology (salvation), that I found to be astoundingly consistent with Catholicism and contradictory with Evangelicalism/Protestantism.